 We can all probably agree—winter is often hard to get through.
 Cold, icy days nix the option for frequent outdoor play.
-If your kiddo needs some cabin fever relief, we’ve compiled some DIY winter activities for kids with autism.
+If your child needs some cabin fever relief, we’ve compiled some DIY winter activities for kids with autism.
 These projects are ridiculously easy to assemble and extremely cost-effective—it really doesn’t take much for kids to have fun!
 Many of these activities require similar materials that you can buy in bulk and have on hand.
 Additionally, these winter activities for kids with autism promote sensory input, social interaction, and fine and gross motor skills.

 Indoor Winter Activities